kaapana/kaapana/.gitlab/issue_templates/report_issue.md

 - Is your instance connected to a registry or are you working with an offline installation?
 - Is your instance running behind a proxy server?

+## Node Reporter
+The deployment script is able to cover large portions of the "Additional informaion" and the "Describe the system" sections.
+You can create a file with extensive system informaiton with

+`./deploy_platform.sh --report > node_report.txt`

-Finally: Add the community-tech-meeting label to your ticket.
+and attach the result to your ticket.